leizhang-geo/Global_Urbanization_Impacts_on_Vegetation/README.md

 # Global Urbanization-induced Impacts on Vegetation Growth
-This repository contains the code used for the analysis in the paper "Vegetation growth enhancement in global urban environments is jointly controlled by climatic and anthropogenic factors"
+This repository contains the code used for the analysis in the paper "Direct and indirect impacts of urbanization on vegetation growth across the world’s cities" (under review)

 ## Requirement
 - Python3